 In addition to the above a number of external agencies are invited to contribute to school assemblies, PSHE and courses for parents to address pupil-related issues which arise.
-Local support groups are regularly publicised via email.
+Local support groups are regularly publicised through Parent Mail.

-- 7. What training have staff supporting children and young people with SEND had or are having? - All teachers are teachers of Special Educational Needs and Disability. - Teachers and support staff undertake appropriate and regular training through ongoing Continued Professional Development.
-Learning Support Assistants attend appropriate training. - The school has a well-qualified and experienced SENCo, together with Higher Level and other Learning Support Assistants with a range of relevant skills and experience. - The SENCO coordinates the overall support and of boys with Special Educational Needs and Disabilities. - Learning support assistants are well qualified, and develop an area of expertise within the department. - All staff, including learning support assistants, attend in school training throughout the year.
+- 7. What training have staff supporting children and young people with SEND had or are having? - All teachers are teachers of Special Educational Needs and Disability - Teachers and support staff undertake appropriate and regular training through ongoing Continued Professional Development.
+Learning Support Assistants attend appropriate training - The school has a well-qualified and experienced SENDCo and Assistant SENDCo, together with Learning Support Assistants with a range of relevant skills and experience - The SENDCo coordinates the overall support and of boys with Special Educational Needs and Disabilities - Learning support assistants are well qualified, and develop an area of expertise within subject areas - All staff, including learning support assistants, attend in school training throughout the year